 A New Monitoring Model

 In recent years, the need to increase monitoring and protection efforts has risen, but the opportunity for Gitga’at members to get out into their territory has been decreasing.
 Previously, many Gitga’at members were commercial fishermen and could access the remote waterways of their land.
 However, the decline of the fishing industry in the 1990s significantly reduced the number of Gitga’at members frequently out on the water.

 Prior to 2011, a small stewardship program was in place to fulfill the conservation aims of the community.
-Kyle Clifton, member and Director of the Gitga’at Lands and Marine Resources Department, explains, “before the restructuring, we had a small ‘technical team’—basically a couple of Nation members who would do jack of all trades kinds of things and would handle anything from fisheries to patrols.”
+Kyle Clifton, member and Environmental Assessment Coordinator of the Gitga’at Oceans and Lands Department, explains, “before the restructuring, we had a small ‘technical team’—basically a couple of Nation members who would do jack of all trades kinds of things and would handle anything from fisheries to patrols.”
 However, a rise of industrial proponents and vessel traffic in the territory increased the need for the community to integrate resource management with more comprehensive monitoring practices.

 The clan system in Gitga’at means hereditary chiefs help guide decisions around conservation.
 In 2011, this system led to the start up of the Gitga’at Guardian program: “The village made a decision.
 We were getting a lot of concern that resources in our territory weren’t being managed as they should be,” says Clifton.

 We want to have staff and equipment that are able to respond should there be any incident that requires us to be out on the water to protect what we have.

 “So we, the community at the time, thought that the best way to ensure that our resources were being looked after was to set up the Gitga’at Guardian program so that we are always out on the water and we are able to see things that are coming.
 We want to have staff and equipment that are able to respond should there be any incident that requires us to be out on the water to protect what we have.”